Bobbie Gentry: Legacy

-Gentry charted 11 singles on the Billboard Hot 100 and four singles in the Top 40 of the UK Singles Chart.
+Gentry charted 11 singles on the Billboard Hot 100 and four singles in the top 40 of the UK Singles Chart.

 Beth Orton recorded a song titled "Bobby Gentry" featured on her The Other Side of Daybreak album.
 Jill Sobule recorded "Where Is Bobbie Gentry?" for her album California Years.
-Gentry's 1969 composition "Fancy" provided a top 10 country hit for Reba McEntire in 1991.
+Gentry's 1969 composition "Fancy" provided a top-10 country hit for Reba McEntire in 1991.

 In 2011, producer and singer Joe Henry said Gentry's writing influenced him early in his life.

-On May 14, 2012, BBC Radio 2 in the UK broadcast a documentary titled Whatever Happened to Bobbie Gentry? presented by country music artist Rosanne Cash.

-In September 2018, an eight-disc box set titled The Girl from Chickasaw County: The Complete Capitol Masters featuring all of Gentry's recordings for Capitol was released.
+In September 2018, an eight-disc box set, titled The Girl from Chickasaw County: The Complete Capitol Masters, featuring all of Gentry's recordings for Capitol, was released.

 In February 2019, Mercury Rev released Bobbie Gentry's the Delta Sweete Revisited, which was called a "reimagining of Bobbie Gentry's forgotten masterpiece".

 In 2020, she was inducted into the Nashville Songwriters Hall of Fame.